nets4geeks/SPCatalogMaker/README.md

 SPCatalogMaker consists of:

+* an ontology-driven model (Schema) that describes concepts and instances for depiction of the security-specific knowledge;
-* a small application (Maker) to build an ontology and RDF dataset from a set of source files;
+* a small application (Maker) to build an ontology and RDF dataset from a set of source files.
-* an ontology-driven model (Schema) that describes concepts and instances for depiction of the security-specific knowledge.

-## Maker

-coming soon ...

 ## Schema